Let’s develop a math project to challenge students who have demonstrated a mastery of multiplication and are ready to explore its applications.

 First, let’s be a bit theatrical and show a mysterious picture to get them talking:

 What is this?
+Where is it?
 What’s its purpose?
-Where is it?
-Let them ask and guess.
+Let them wonder.
+Let them make guesses.
 Draw them into the mystery.
 Encourage curiosity, even if it’s not directly related to the eventual lesson.

 Then reveal the next image:

 Can anyone figure it out now?
 More guesses.

 It’s where everyone parks when they go to Disneyland!

 Elapsed time: 3 minutes or so, and they should be pretty engaged.